 An essential part of the Rapptr implementation process is setting up the company structure.
 The company structure determines how the rules engine aggregates positions and at which level the rules will trigger potential disclosures.

 Like with almost everything else in Rapptr the company structure can be set up directly in the UI via Main Menu - Portfolios.
 This is the preferred method when monitoring a handful of funds/accounts that all aggregate up to one legal entity (manager).

-However, for complex structures we recommend importing this structure in our specified file format.
-This article describes that format and the properties that should be included when setting up the file.
+However, for complex structures, we recommend importing this structure in our specified file format.
+This article describes the format and the properties that should be included when setting up the file.

 The setup uses PortfolioId to specify which entity a portfolio should aggregate up to, i.e. the parent of the portfolio.
 An example of the setup is displayed below:

 When uploading this file to Rapptr the aggregation structure will look like the following.

 It is important that the aggregation structure is set up correctly, as this determines at which level the disclosures will trigger.
 See the article: Rapptr Aggregation Framework for further details.

 For a deeper description of the values accepted for these properties, please see our documentation page here.